Thony974/kid-fetch/README.md

 npm install
 ```

-## ⚠️ Https certificate depends on server IP and should be regenerated if changed using:
+## ⚠️ Https certificate depends on server IP and should be regenerated:

 ```bash
 npm run generate-https-cert